kevin-crook-ucb/ucb_w205_crook_supplement/2019_Summer/synch_session_commands/checklist_b4_class_assignments.md

 #### Ownership issues between science and root

-Files created in your droplet will be owned by science with group science.
+Files created in your virtual machine will be owned by your Google generated username and group.
 Files created in your Docker containers will be owned by root with group root.
-The following command can be used in the **droplet** when logged in as science to change the owner to science and the group to science, recursively, for a directory:
+The following command can be used in the **virtual machine** to change the owner to xxxxx and the group to yyyyy, recursively, for a directory:
 ```
-sudo chown -R science:science ~/w205
+sudo chown -R xxxxx:yyyyyy ~/w205
 ```

 #### It's a good idea to always update the course-content repo prior to class or before working on assignments